0install/docs/docs/about/faq.md

 : Also, if a feed can't be fetched from its main site, Zero Install will automatically try using a [mirror service.](../tools/0mirror.md) Mirror services continue hosting feeds that are no longer available from their original sites.

-: The `0install import` command lets you import the feed from the new location, and `0store` allows adding any archive to the cache (provided its message digest matches).
+: The `0install import` command lets you import the feed from the new location, and `0install store add` allows adding any archive to the cache (provided its message digest matches).
 Because Zero Install simply unpacks an archive when installing a package, anyone with that program cached can re-export it (e.g. using [0export](../tools/0export.md)).
 Because Zero Install digests are over the package archive's contents (not the archive itself), the original GPG signature is still valid (and is also exported by 0export).
 The digest can also be checked against the one from the mirror server.

 # Security questions